 (PRE-REGISTRATION IS REQUIRED)

-Parents, guardians and community members were welcome to attend the event, but are asked to sit in a separate section.
-Front seats will be reserved for female, high school student-athletes.
+Parents, guardians and community members are welcome to attend the event, but are asked to sit in a separate section.
+Front seats will be reserved for female student-athletes.

-Click here to check out last year’s SOLD OUT In the Huddle event!
+Click here to check out last year’s In the Huddle event!

 Playing Out of Bounds: Careers in and around basketball

 Micaella brings playing experience at the provincial and national level, as well as in the NCAA at the University of Minnesota where she completed her Bachelor’s Degree in Kinesiology.
 She went on to Kansas State University to complete her Master’s while coaching and assisting in recruiting operations with the Wildcats.
 Since then, she played professionally overseas and has worked as a National Scout identifying elite talent across Canada.
 She is currently Director of Basketball Operations at Lay-Up Youth Basketball.

 We all have a story: The importance of sharing our sporting stories